DidierMurilloF/FielDHub/joss/paper.md

 # Availability and Community Guidelines

 The software is available at the [GitHub](https://github.com/DidierMurilloF/FielDHub/) repository.
 The GitHub repository also contains the source code for this paper.

-Users and contributors are welcome to contribute, request features, and report bugs in this GitHub repository
+Users and contributors are welcome to contribute, request features, and report bugs in this GitHub repository.

 # References